How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 #8.
 To execute all the test cases together, double-click on the test suite name and click Start Icon

-The list of test cases in the test suite and their execution statuses can be seen as below.
+The list of test cases in the test suite and their execution statuses can be as seen below.

-(Click on image for an enlarged view)
+(Click on the image for an enlarged view)

 SOAPUI Project 21

-Additional information:
+Additional Information

 • Cloning objects: Only Test suites, test cases and test steps can be cloned.
 Right click on the particular tree node and then click Clone test suite or test case or test step.